leezhenghui/leezhenghui.github.io/_posts/2019-03-05-exploring-usdt-on-linux.md

 - During compilation, the source code with USDT trace point will be translated into a `nop` instruction, in the meanwhile, the USDT metadata will be stored in the ELF's `.note.stapstd` section.

-- When register a probe, USDT tool(usually implemented based on `uprobe` under the hood) will read the ELF `.note.stapstd` section, and instrument the instruction from `nop` to `breakpoint`(`int3` on x86) for .
-So whenever control reaches the marker, the interrupt handler for int3 is called, and by turn the uprobe and attached eBPF program get called in kernel to process the events.
+- When register a probe, USDT tool(usually implemented based on `uprobe` under the hood) will read the ELF `.note.stapstd` section, and instrument the instruction from `nop` to `breakpoint`(`int3` on x86).
+In such way, whenever control reaches the marker, the interrupt handler for int3 is called, and by turn the uprobe and attached eBPF program get called in kernel to process the events.
 If the USDT probe associated with semaphores, the front-ends need to incrementing the semaphore’s location via poking /proc/$PID/mem to enable the probe.

 - After deregister the probe, USDT will instrument the instruction from `breakpoint` back to `nop`, no event get generated anymore, in the meanwhile, decrementing the semaphore's location to detach the current probe.